captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Peter...
 ---
 ## PETER:
-I’m not having this conversation
+Yeah, I’m not having this conversation
 ---
-unless you say the fucking words.
+unless you say the actual fucking words.
 ---
 ## LISSETE:
+You were the one who said five seconds ago
+---
+that you didn't want to have this conversation.
+---
+## PETER:
+It's nothing like that.
+---
+## LISSETTE:
+It's a different context
+---
+## PETER:
+It's a totally different context.
+---
+## LISSETTE:
+How?
+---
+## PETER:
+It just IS.
+---
+## LISSETTE:
+Fine.
 Die.
 ---
 OK?